ColasNahaboo/sympa-archive-list/README.md

 # sympa-archive-list
-A script to move the old closed [SYMPA](http://sympa.org) mailing lists into offsite storage
+A script to move old [SYMPA](http://sympa.org) mailing lists into offsite storage.
+Bash script working on linux/unix servers.

 This script moves SYMPA mailing lists data that have been closed out of the SYMPA server, to free space.
 The lists are archived as a comoressed tar file (listname.tgz) of their `expl/listname` and `wwsarchive/listname@listdomains` directories.
 The date of the .tgz file is set to the date the list was closed, for easier reference.